This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Located in a small stall (just enough seating room for several tables) and right across from Shepherd’s Bush Market tube station, Mr Falafel does legendary falafel wraps.

 Order at the counter, grab a seat, eat and then pay at the end.
 Crispy on the outside and soft in the middle, bling up for your wrap with aubergine for a delicious lunch (we’re getting hungry just thinking about it…).

 7. Ichiba Japan Centre at Westfield London

-Grab some takoyaki or okonomiyaki from the hot food centre, sink a pint of Asahi (happy hour prices sometimes apply) and then pick some ingredients and food stuffs to cook at home (or grab some takeaway sushi if you are feeling lazy).
-Joyful Japanese goodness.
+Grab some takoyaki from the hot food centre, sink a pint of Asahi (happy hour prices sometimes apply) and then pick some ingredients and food stuffs to cook at home (or grab some takeaway sushi if you are feeling lazy).
+Joyful Japanese goodness in Shepherd’s Bush.

 Obviously this much fun comes at a cost (walk-up costs start from £38 per child and £18 for 4 hours!!!!) but it ain’t cheap to create a city for children so this could be a treat for tots to teens (ages 4 to 14 recommended).

 YOU MIGHT LIKE: Things to do in Notting Hill, west London >

 Named as the Theatre of the Year at this year’s Stage Awards (2023), Shepherd’s Bush Theatre is renowned for its groundbreaking productions, often focusing on new works and playwrights (many of which often to transfer to the West End).

 In 2022, The Bush Theatre put on 10 self produced plays (a record year for Bush Theatre) and happily, The Bush Theatre also celebrates its 50th anniversary this year (2023).